-o) Financial instruments
+q) Financial instruments

-The trustees have elected to apply the provision of Section 11 'Basic Financial Instrument's and Section 12 'Other Financial Instruments Issues' of FRS 102 to all of its financial instruments.
+Council has elected to apply the provision of Section 11 'Basic Financial Instrument's and Section 12 'Other Financial Instruments Issues' of FRS 102 to all of its financial instruments.
 Financial instruments are recognised in the balance sheet when the company becomes party to the contractual provisions of the instrument.
 Financial assets and liabilities are offset, with the net amounts presented in the financial statements, when there is a legally enforceable right to set off the recognised amounts and there is an intention to settle on a net basis or to realise the asset and settle the liability simultaneously.
 With the exceptions of prepayments and deferred income all other debtor and creditor balances which are considered to be basic financial instruments under FRS 102.
-(See notes 13 and 14 for details).
+(See notes 11 and 12 for details).